dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 ![alt text](screenshot/4.png) ![alt text](screenshot/3.png)

-So now we have even more information on the file and more importantly have the entry address which could come in handy in the future.
+Now we have the entry address (from readelf) which could come in handy in the future.
+And more importantly we know that NX is enabled which stands for non-executable segment.
+It means that the application, when loaded in memory, does not allow any of its segments to be both writable and executable (hence why we need ROP in Part 2, we will come back to this later).

 Next let's try running it and see what it actually does: